 Bird Story Agency:

 What would you do if you found out that a third of the stories Africans read about each other come from Western sources?
 We’re taking back the pen with bird - Africa’s first and only news agency for stories of innovation, creativity, arts, culture, tourism and human interest.
 A digital-first, mobile journalism newsroom, bird works with multimedia journalists across Africa to produce content that connects the continent.
 Bird stories are published through the Creative Commons licence by ANF’s media partners.
-African media and publishing houses that want to work with Bird can contact email@example.com.
+African media and publishing houses that want to work with Bird can contact firstname.lastname@example.org.
 Read bird stories HERE.
+Visit the bird website HERE.

 Global Media Index 4 Africa: